Virtual Inventory & 3D Printing: the Need for Security07 December 2018

 All the transaction details, from license verification to file decryption are tracked and recorded in the blockchain.
 And since everything that occurs on the blockchain is encrypted, it’s possible to prove that data has not been altered, thus ensuring security, traceability and integrity of AM data workflow.

 Blockchain solutions for additive manufacturing are only beginning to emerge.
-This spring, for example, the National Center for Manufacturing Sciences (NCMS) launched an initiative with a number of partners, including Moog Inc and Siemens, to adapt blockchain technology for additive manufacturing for government supply chains.
+In 2018, for example, the National Center for Manufacturing Sciences (NCMS) launched an initiative with a number of partners, including Moog Inc and Siemens, to adapt blockchain technology for additive manufacturing for government supply chains.

 Manufacturers must remain proactive